GSA/plainlanguage.gov/_guidelines/audience/address-the-user.md

 ---
 title: Address the user
 sidenav: guidelines
+intro: Even though your document may affect a thousand or a million people, you are speaking to the one person who is reading it.
+When your writing reflects this, it's more economical and has a greater impact.
 ---

-Even though your document may affect a thousand or a million people, you are speaking to the one person who is reading it.
-When your writing reflects this, it's more economical and has a greater impact.

 ## Use pronouns to speak directly to your reader